-- 3.2.9 By preparing a joint local plan, which reflects the strategic housing market area, the two councils can look at the wider area more strategically and enable greater flexibility to deliver the necessary growth. - 3.2.10 It is accepted that this level of growth cannot cater for the predicted level of demand for affordable housing that would ensure that no household was in unsuitable accommodation.
+It is accepted that this level of growth cannot cater for the predicted level of demand for affordable housing that would ensure that no household was in unsuitable accommodation.
 At the beginning of the plan period there were about 3,000 people on the housing register in West Dorset and 4,600 in Weymouth and Portland.
-Putting aside any backlog, there is an estimated future requirement for over 600 new affordable homes each year in West Dorset and nearly 750 new affordable homes each year in Weymouth and Portland, if all housing need were to be eradicated. - 3.2.11 The following policy details the level of provision for employment and housing during the plan period.
+Putting aside any backlog, there is an estimated future requirement for over 600 new affordable homes each year in West Dorset and nearly 750 new affordable homes each year in Weymouth and Portland, if all housing need were to be eradicated.

+3.2.8 The following policy sets out how much details the level of provision for employment and housing land is proposed during the plan period.
+Additional allocations of land will be made in the next review of the plan, to meet the needs after 2031 and to address any housing land supply issues identified through regular plan monitoring; these could, for example, include unforeseen delays in delivering particular sites or potential difficulties in achieving a balanced overall development strategy for the plan area.
 Minimum levels of provision for each local planning authority are also provided, but at 10% lower than their part of the overall plan area figure.
-For such a lower figure to be acceptable this would be dependent on a similar level of over provision in the other authority to ensure that the overall level of provision for the plan area is met. - 3.2.12 If for any reason monitoring identifies that an insufficient amount of land is coming forward for development, whether this be for the plan area as a whole or within each council's area, then additional sites will be brought forward.
+For such a lower figure to be acceptable this would be dependent on a similar level of over provision in the other authority to ensure that the overall level of provision for the plan area is met.

+If for any reason monitoring identifies that an insufficient amount of land is coming forward for development, whether this be for the plan area as a whole or within each council's area, then additional sites will be brought forward.
 These sites may be from allocations initially envisaged for later in the plan period.